evilcyber.com

 Length

-When you walk into a fitness store or type “barbell” into the search of the shopping site of your choice, the first thing you’ll notice is that there are so many freaking different lengths of barbells out there and no explanation what each and everyone is good for – anything goes from 4 ft (1.2 m) to a whopping 7.2 ft (2.2 m).
+When you walk into a fitness store or type “barbell set” into the search of your preferred shopping site, the first thing you’ll notice is that there are so many different lengths of barbells and no explanation what each and everyone is good for – anything goes from 4 ft (1.2 m) to a whopping 7.2 ft (2.2 m).

 People exercising with barbells.